oraclize/docs/source/includes/_integrations.md

 # Integrations

-## Public chains
+## Public Chains

-Oraclize is integrated natively with the most widely used public blockchain instances like the Ethereum, Bitcoin, Rootstock mainnets and testnets.
+Oraclize is integrated natively with the most widely used public blockchain protocols like the Ethereum, Bitcoin, Rootstock mainnets and testnets.

+## Private Ethereum-based Chains
+Private, Ethereum-based chains can currently integrate with Oraclize by using the Ethereum-Bridge.
+Forks of Ethereum such as Monax included.
+More information on how to use the Ethereum-Bridge is available in the dedicated [section](#development-tools).

-## Private chains
+## Alternative Private Chains

-By using the Oraclize stargate tool it is possible to connect any private blockchain instance to the Oraclize engine.
+The Oraclize team is currently investigating to create software for a native integration for alternative private distributed ledger protocols such as Corda, Chain and Hyperledger.
+Additional information are available on contacts.

 ## Non-blockchain

-Thanks to the features provided by the oraclize-lib, it is possible to fully leverage the Oraclize service potential in any non blockchain context as well.
+The oraclize-lib enables the use of the Oraclize engine capabilities also in a non-blockchain context, by providing an abstraction layer which resolves to Oraclize HTTP API.
+The oraclize-lib is currently in a experimental-stage.